HCR-Avatour/http-reverse-proxy/README.md

 This repository contains a [Caddy](https://github.com/caddyserver/caddy) web server deployment to provide TLS termination for all `*.avatour.duckdns.org` domains.
 This is important as browsers restrict a lot of functionality when running in an insecure context, especially cross-origin.

+The Caddy proxy also provides HTTP3 support, which browsers can take advantage of to provide faster connections.

 ## Running

 You need to provide the file `tls.key` as the private key for TLS termination.